-October 26, 2023

-Abstract
+October 15, 2024 Abstract

-ICT is increasingly used to deliver customized information in developing countries.
-We examine whether individually targeting the timing of automated voice calls meaningfully increases engagement in an agricultural advisory service.
-We define, estimate, and evaluate a novel recommendation system that customizes contact times to individual characteristics.
-This system generates significant gains, up to an 8% increase over the baseline pickup rate of 0.31.
-Our approach, delivered at scale, is well-suited for developing country settings.
-We show how to optimize around resource constraints, measure equity-efficiency trade-offs when targeting vulnerable groups, and evaluate the robustness of recommendations to technology or preference shocks.
+Information and Communication Technology is increasingly used to deliver customized information in developing countries.
+We examine whether individually targeting timing of automated voice calls increases engagement in an agricultural advisory service.
+We design, estimate, and evaluate a novel recommendation system that customizes contact times to individual characteristics.
+This generates significant gains, up to an 8% increase over the baseline pickup rate of 0.31.
+However, our on-policy estimated gains are lower than predicted by off-policy analysis.
+We show accounting for evolution of user preferences over time in off-policy estimation improves performance.
+We also demonstrate how this approach can be used to target vulnerable populations, and introduce a technique to quantify equity-efficiency trade-offs, and measure the social cost of resource constraints.

-Keywords: Recommendation Systems, Agricultural Extension Services, Agriculture, Causal Inference, Randomized Controlled Trials.
+Keywords: Recommendation Systems, Agricultural Extension Services, Heterogeneous Treatment Effects, Causal Inference and Machine Learning.
 JEL Classifications: O13, C90, Q16.

-^{}Authors are listed in alphabetical order.
-The Golub Capital Social Impact Lab at Stanford Graduate School of Business provided funding for this research.
-The authors would like to thank Sam van Herwaarden, Prasanna Kumar, Otini Mpinganjira, Tarun Pokiya, Aparna Priyadarshi, Theresa Solenski, and Hannah Timmis at PxD and Ayush Kanodia at Stanford University for their collaboration and support throughout the project.
-Usual disclaimers apply.
+^{}athey@susanathey.com, scole@hbs.edu, shanjukta.nath@uga.edu, and jzhu@precisiondev.org.
+Authors are listed alphabetically.
+The Golub Capital Social Impact Lab at Stanford GSB and the DFRD at Harvard Business School funded this research.
+The authors thank Sam van Herwaarden, Prasanna Kumar, Otini Mpinganjira, Tarun Pokiya, Aparna Priyadarshi, Theresa Solenski, and Hannah Timmis at PxD and Ayush Kanodia at Stanford University for their collaboration and support throughout the project.
+Harvard IRB reviewed and approved the data usage of this study (Protocol IRB24-0016).
+This research has been registered at AEA RCT registry (AEARCTR-0013161).